ufidon/eth/labs/proj/README.md

   - [metasploitable3-ub1404](https://app.vagrantup.com/rapid7/boxes/metasploitable3-ub1404),
   - [metasploitable3-win2k8](https://app.vagrantup.com/rapid7/boxes/metasploitable3-win2k8)
   - the Windows server in the NAT network.
+  - the scan type should be full and deep
 - Generate report for each scan
+- Discuss the top 3 vulnerabilities of each system
+  - effects on the system
+  - exploitation on these vulnerabilities
+  - fix, patch or update of these vulnerabilities

 # Reference